Sinclair Cutcliffe

 He was first elected to the legislature in the 1966 provincial election, serving as a backbench MLA.
-Reelected in the 1970 provincial election, in his second term he served as deputy speaker of the legislature.
-He resigned his provincial seat in 1972 to run as a Liberal Party of Canada candidate for Malpeque in the 1972 federal election, but lost to Angus MacLean.
+Reelected in the 1970 provincial election, he served as deputy speaker of the legislature.
+He resigned his provincial seat in 1972 to run as a Liberal Party of Canada candidate for Malpeque in the 1972 federal election, but was defeated by Angus MacLean.

-He died on November 10, 2007 at the Queen Elizabeth Hospital in Charlottetown.
+He died on November 10, 2007, at the Queen Elizabeth Hospital in Charlottetown.